Psychology Curriculum

 mind and brain

-We can’t coherently equate brain processes to mental processes, for that would render the latter superfluous, which they clearly aren’t.
-Our subjective experiences of consciousness—ideas, feelings, beliefs, values, images, and memories—are different from neural activity.
-When we examine the brain via surgery or scan it with MRI or PET machines, for example, we don’t see any thoughts, memories, emotions, or experiences—nor any values, hopes, and dreams.
+When we examine the brain via surgery or scan it with MRI or PET machines, for example, we also don’t see any subjective experiences of consciousness—no thoughts, memories, emotions, wants, values, hopes, and dreams.
 What we do see are billions of nerve cells, each with thousands of interconnections, amid an untold abundance of excitatory and inhibitory responses (potassium-sodium pump ion transfers down axons) from a variety of neurotransmitters relaying signals to other neurons.
+The difference between this objective analysis of our nervous system and the mental experience of our vast internal world is known as “the hard problem of consciousness.”

 mortality